Menıñ Qazaqstanym: History

-In 1943, when Kazakhstan was then a part of the Soviet Union, a competition was announced to create a national anthem for the Kazakh nation.
+In 1943, when Kazakhstan was then a part of the Soviet Union, a competition was announced to create an anthem for the Kazakh nation.
 The then-27-year-old poet Qaiym Muhamedhanov, in collaboration with Äbdilda Täjibaev and Ğabıt Müsirepov, wrote the lyrics to the anthem, which were set to the music composed by Mukan Tölebaev, Eugene Brusilovsky and Latıf Hamıdı.
 Their work was then chosen by Supreme Soviet of the Kazakh Soviet Socialist Republic to be used as the Republic's official regional anthem.

 After the dissolution of the Soviet Union, new lyrics were used for the succeeding anthem; however, the Soviet-era melody was retained.

 On 9 May 2000, a ceremony was held, and then-President Nursultan Nazarbayev publicly stated that there should be a new anthem.
 A few weeks later, the Mäjilis took into consideration a replacement.
 A few candidates had been selected, but the process had later been abandoned.

 In 2005, a popular patriotic song written in 1956, titled "Menıñ Qazaqstanym", was chosen to be the new national anthem of Kazakhstan.
 The song originally had three verses of eight lines each, along with the chorus.
 Nazarbayev modified the lyrics and reduced the text to two verses followed by the chorus.
 The first verse and the chorus of the original text were changed slightly, the second verse was omitted completely, and the third verse (now serving as the second verse in the current official edition) had five of the eight lines changed.
 On 7 January 2006, the new text was later amended to comply with the status of the national anthem.

 The law for listening to the national anthem was also changed.
 When the national anthem is performed at official ceremonies, citizens of Kazakhstan must stand up and place the palm of their right hand on the left side of their chest.